CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 #### SYS.1.1.M11 Setting a security policy for servers

 The security requirements for each server are based on the organization-wide security policy.
 Based on the general policy, the requirements for the given context must be specified and summarized in a security policy for the server or a group of servers.
-In this context, it must be examined whether, in addition to the organization-wide security guideline, further overriding requirements such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.
+In this context, it must be examined whether, in addition to the organization-wide security guideline, further superordinate specifications such as IT guidelines, password guidelines or Internet usage guidelines must be taken into account.

 The security policy must be known to all persons and groups involved in the procurement and operation of the servers and be the basis for their work.
 As with all directives, their content and implementation must be regularly reviewed by a higher level audit.